 There are so many options to choose between on a Madrid hen do - enjoy a leisurely afternoon in a vast green park or a rejuvenating spa afternoon followed by partying in some of the best nightlife areas in the world.
 There's more than enough to keep you busy and the girls will love Madrid!
 The city itself is the gateway to Spain, with excellent transport links, a short flight time from London and an extremely animated nightlife, as well as countless attractions and activities which promise to make your trip totally and utterly special.
 Madrid's strong cultural influences can also be detected in the dozens of art galleries, museums and theatres laced throughout the Spanish capital's streets, providing the perfect opportunity to while away a few sun-soaked hours!

-Celebrating with a Madrid hen party is a fantastic way to blend fun daytimes with unforgettable evenings.
+Celebrating in Madrid is a fantastic way to blend fun daytimes with unforgettable evenings.
 From sightseeing at some of Spain's most famous museums to heart-pumping bungee jumping and the ever-cool ice bar experience, you'll leave the weekend away with nothing but incredible memories.

 Shop: Madrid shopping areas & recommendations